jonathf/enw/README.rst

 Obviously, all of this can be done by hand, but the idea is to simplify the process that you keep doing many times, and do so in a way that is tractable.

-Note that the core functionality of ``envmgr`` adds and replaces what python to source in ``.env`` files.
+Note that the core functionality of ``enw`` adds and replaces what python to source in ``.env`` files.
 It does so carefully so that other content that you may have added to the file is not affect.